pagkly/Zed/Investopedia3/Joint-Life Payout.md

 Joint-Life Payout
 ## What Is a Joint-Life Payout?

 The term joint-life payout refers to a payment structure for pensions and retirement plans in which a surviving spouse will continue to receive income after the account holder dies.
-That contrasts with a [single-life payout](https://www.investopedia.com/terms/s/single-life-payout.asp), where payments end with the death of the account holder.
-These two payout options are also known as [joint-and-survivor](https://www.investopedia.com/terms/j/jointandsurvivorannuity.asp) and single-life annuities.
+That contrasts with a [[single-life payout]](https://www.investopedia.com/terms/s/single-life-payout.asp), where payments end with the death of the account holder.
+These two payout options are also known as [[joint-and-survivor]](https://www.investopedia.com/terms/j/jointandsurvivorannuity.asp) and single-life annuities.

 ### Key Takeaways